Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Abstract

 \section{Abstract}

 We present a partial-differential-equation-based optimal path-planning framework for curvature constrained motion, with application to vehicles in 2- and 3-spatial-dimensions.
-This formulation relies on optimal control theory, dynamic programming, and a Hamilton-Jacobi-Bellman equation.
-Many authors have developed similar models and work employed grid-based numerical methods to solve the partial differential equation required to generate optimal trajectories.
-However, these methods can be inefficient and do not scale well to high dimensions.
-We describe how efficient and scalable algorithms for solutions of high dimensional Hamilton-Jacobi equations can be developed to solve similar problems very efficiently, even in high dimensions, while maintaining the Hamilton-Jacobi formulation.
-We demonstrate our method with several examples.
+This formulation relies on optimal control theory, dynamic programming, and Hamilton-Jacobi-Bellman equations. \RV{We develop efficient and scalable algorithms for solutions of high dimensional Hamilton-Jacobi equations which can solve these types of path-planning problems efficiently, even in high dimensions, while maintaining the Hamilton-Jacobi formulation.
+Because our method is rooted in optimal control theory and has no black box components, it has solid interpretability, and thus averts the tradeoff between interpretability and efficiency for high-dimensional path-planning problems.} We demonstrate our method with several examples.